benadamstyles/roots-i18n/README.md

 # roots-i18n
-A naive i18n extension for the [Roots](http://roots.cx/) static site generator ecosystem
+A naïve i18n extension for the [Roots](http://roots.cx/) static site generator ecosystem.

 This extension makes many assumptions.
 It is not (yet) a catch-all solution to i18n in Roots.
 However, within strict limitations, it can be considered _production ready_.